 The ASTM G21 was first released in 1990 as an official method to test the resistance of synthetic polymers to fungal attack.

-Examples of polymers tested using the ASTM G21 include PE, PP, PU, PVC, TPU, TPO, PES, ABS, PC, rubber, etc. They may be in the form of films, sheets, molded materials, coatings, foam, tubes, pipes, pucks, tiles, plaque, rods, etc.
+Examples of polymers tested using the ASTM G21 include, but are not limited to, polyolefin’s, such as polyethylene (PE) and polypropylene (PP), polyurethane (PU), vinyl/polyvinyl chloride (PVC), thermoplastic polyurethane (TPU), thermoplastic polyolefin (TPO), polyester (PES), acrylonitrile butadiene styrene (ABS), polycarbonate (PC), rubber, etc. They may be in the form of films, sheets, molded materials, coatings, foams, tubes, pipes, pucks, tiles, plaques, rods, etc.

 Other materials, such as paint, dry wall, cardboard, fibers and adhesives may also be tested using the ASTM G21 method.